When Your Child Has a Volvulus

 If a long length of intestine is removed, a small opening (stoma) may need to be made in the child’s abdomen.
 This provides a new way for waste to leave the body.
 If your child needs a stoma, the doctor will tell you more.

 What Are the Long-Term Concerns?

 If a volvulus is found and treated, the child will likely do well.
 But you should watch for signs of volvulus in the future.
-If a long portion of intestine must be removed during surgery, the child may have lifelong digestive problems.
-Talk to your child’s healthcare provider about how your child is likely to do.
+If a long portion of intestine must be removed during surgery, the child may have lifelong digestive problems, such as short bowel syndrome.
+Talk to your child’s health care provider about how your child is likely to do.